-The role of law within society in the UK, Europe and internationally forms the basis for the world-class work of the Law Research Division.
+The role of law within society in the UK, Europe and internationally forms the basis for the world-class work taking place in the Law Research Division.

-Our expertise helps us understand how legal issues shape domestic society, the European Union and the international order; questions how law does – and ought to – balance the interests of different groups and individuals; and examines the effect it has in influencing, changing and improving the work of social and political institutions.
+Our expertise helps us to understand how legal issues shape human society, domestically and internationally.
+We question how law does, and should, balance the interests of different groups and individuals, and examine the effect it has in influencing, changing and improving the work of social and political institutions.

-Recent research produced by our academics has shaped the reform of laws concerning finances when relationships break down, provided unique insights into the application of Shariah family law in England and Wales and even helped the NHS develop a more ethical means of making decisions about treatments.
+Recent research from our academics has shaped law reform relating to finances following separation; provided unique insights into the application of Shariah family law in England and Wales; has influenced UK and UN approaches to protecting against sexual exploitation and abuse in peacekeeping contexts, and the use of drones in warfare; and is helping the NHS develop more ethical decision-making processes for ‘last-chance’ treatments.

 For specific enquiries, please contact: